hSueki/dscage-pe2/README.md

 6. BAM to CTSS with G correction
 7. Hierarchical Intersection and Clustering

-### 1. Raw base distribution and quality score distribution calculation
+### i.
+Raw base distribution and quality score distribution calculation

 This step generates QC plots to examine the raw base distribution and raw quality score distribution for read 1 (R1) and read 2 (R2).